MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/choose-communication-method.md

 # Step 4: Choose your communication solution

-Now that you understand the communication tools available and how to determine your audience’s profile, you are ready to select a scenario and learn more about the technical requirements, options for set up, and how to start planning with your communications team.
+Now that you understand the communication tools available and how to determine your audience’s profile, you are ready to select a scenario and learn more about the technical requirements, options for set-up, and how to start planning with your communications team.

 ## Get step-by-step guidance for popular scenarios